 Oh my god! alright, you're is lana, right? dance!

-Du-dup-dee-dup... now that's more it. du-dup-dee-dup... lana, you're so good we to bring up some other to assist you. brenda, imported edward's air force base, where she...
-Es and gentlemen, brenda... brenda is a professional harlot and she just got finished for a bunch of at edward's air force base, and she made it down here in for the show. tw Rs of taking it off for the boys in the car, good. okay. heh. brenda, brenda has a assistant named carl, or robert james if you prefer. cohen, ladies and gentlemen!
+Du-dup-dee-dup... now more like it. du-dup-dee-dup... lana, you're so good we to up some other people to assist you. brenda, imported from air force base, where she...
+Es and gentlemen, brenda... brenda is a professional and she just got finished stripping for a bunch of at edward's air force base, and she made it down in time for the show. tw Rs of taking it off for the in the car, really good. okay. heh. brenda, brenda has a assistant carl, or robert james davis if you prefer. cohen, ladies and gentlemen!
 Ce!

-Du-du-dip... you're still too adagio, I keep you! du-dup-du-dee-da... turn on the machine! dup-dee-da, dup-dee-da... god, is a cheap bubble-machine! bow, du-du-du-du-du-da...
-Es and don's ex-wife! and gentlemen, you're probably sitting in chairs, saying to I could do that. and of you can! and now is big chance! all you h O do, the first is easy, all you gotta do is stand up. go ahead, just up. you go, you are standing up. yes, of you are not standing up but you won't as much fun as the Who are up. okay, turn on the big lights so everybody can see what's on. yes, very of you are standing up. okay, link your mind with the of george duke! and when...
+Du-du-dip... you're still too adagio, I telling you! du-dup-du-dee-da... on the bubble machine! dup-dee-da, dup-dee-da... god, is a cheap bubble-machine! bow, du-du-du-du-du-da...
+Es and gentlemen: ex-wife! and gentlemen, you're probably sitting in chairs, to yourselves: I could do that. and of you can! and now is big chance! all you h O do, the step is easy, all you gotta do is stand up. go ahead, stand up. there you go, you are up. yes, of you are not standing up but you have as much fun as the Who are up. okay, turn on the big so everybody can see what's going on. yes, very many of you are up. okay, link your mind with the mind of duke! and when...

-Du-dup... it! when he plays those funny fast notes, twitch and have a good time with the tango, let's try it! anything you do is alright. you gotta do do, it's alright. yes you got to you came to the right place, tonight. (give me of that wine now). as you have guessed, and gentlemen, this is the end of our concert.
-Ike to you ver... wanna you very much for coming. hope you had a time. bruce on trombone, napoleon brock on tenor sax and vocals, ruth underwood on percussion Ph on drums, chester thompson on drums, tom fowler on bass and duke on the keyboards. thank you much. alright, alright...
+Du-dup... it! when he plays those funny fast notes, twitch around and have a time with the tango, let's try it! anything you do is alright. you do anything Anna do, alright. yes you got to you came to the right place, tonight. (give me of that wine now). as you have guessed, ladies and gentlemen, is the end of our concert.
+Ike to you ver... wanna thank you very for coming. you had a good time. bruce on trombone, murphy brock on tenor sax and lead vocals, ruth on percussion Ph humphrey on drums, thompson on drums, tom fowler on bass and duke on the keyboards. thank you much. alright, alright...